usnistgov/FederalProfile-8259A/_8259-Catalog/configuration.md

 ## Authentication and Authorization Configuration

-- Ability to configure IOT device authentication policies and limitations., such as:
+Ability to configure IOT device authentication policies and limitations, such as:
 - Ability to use IOT device-based authentication controls to set and change authentication configurations, policies and limitations settings.
 - Ability to modify IOT device configuration settings to automatically terminate the IOT device user&#39;s session
 - Ability to set and change IOT device settings for wireless authentication protocols (e.g., EAP/TLS, PEAP).